n8acl/aslnotify/README.md

 ---
 ## Credits

-The idea for the Pushover Notifiations came from Michael Clemens, DL6MHC.
-I saw it in his [pyBMNotify Script](https://git.qrz.is/clemens/pyBMNotify) and used it here.
+The idea for the Pushover Notifiations came from Michael Clemens, DK1MI.
+I saw it in his [pyBMNotify Script](https://git.dk1mi.radio/mclemens/pyBMNotify) and used it here.

 Addtion of searching of Asterisk Database file for node information added by Scott, W8UFO

 Update to Telegram code moving from cURL to http.client and json payload added by Alex, GM5ALX

+Addition of Matrix notifications my Michael Clemens, DK1MI

 ---